-Contribution: The Council invests in local commercial property such as retail town centre shops and buildings.
+Contribution: The Council invests in local commercial property such as retail town centre shops and buildings with the intention of making a profit that will be spent on local public services.

 These assets fall under the definition of Investment Properties in the CIPFA Accounting Code and are valued at fair value in the accounts in accordance with IFRS13.
 Fair value is when an asset is valued at its highest and best use.